 No Firm is ever perfect, but you have to see whether you “trust” the Firm, and whether they are going to try and charge you any hidden fees.
 They must all must work on a purely “No Win No Fee” basis.
 If they do not, and suggest that they should have fees or charges paid upfront or at the back end of any agreement, then do not use them under any circumstances!
 This is because it is not part of the regulation that they have drawn up against.
 In addition, it is also important to find out whether you are charged any hidden fees if the claim is for some reason unsuccessful.
 Again, do not use a Firm that charges this.
 They should all work purely on a “No Win No Fee” basis.

 The next point is that there are a wide range of Firms that offer different fees.
-Our fee is 25% including VAT.
+Our fee is 20% plus VAT (equivalent to 24% inclusive).

 There are some Firms that are over this, and some Firms that are under this.
 I do not think that the Firms with fees over this would offer any particular greater level of service than we can offer, but I do question some of the reduced fees offered by some Firms.
 I would question what they are going to do with your information because I do not know how they can operate, and stay in business, charging the reduced fees that they do without some sort of catch - which of course inevitably would lead to the detriment of the client!